Can We Move On: From the Trope of the Woman Who Is Revered, Glorified for Refusing to Have an Abortion

 Google Will Delete People’s Data on Abortion Clinic Visits.
 Instead of Praising the Company, Should We Rethink Privacy?

 When we depict only “righteous” women on screen, without carving space for real-life trepidations, the impact off-screen is one of systemic alienation.
 Women who choose to abort the fetus are women engaging with wrongness, and if they proceed, the abortion must be discreet or hidden.
-It’s far from shocking, then,that despite abortion being legal in India, as many as 78% of the total number of abortions Indians had in 2015, were not performed within the confines of health facilities, according to a report by The Lancet.
+It’s far from shocking, then, that despite abortion being legal in India, as many as 78% of the total number of abortions Indians had in 2015, were not performed within the confines of health facilities, according to a report by The Lancet.

 Surgical abortions performed without medical supervision can be highly unsafe posing risks of infection, hemorrhage, and accidental damage to the reproductive organs.
 In many cases, the abortion can remain incomplete too, which can cause uterine rupture, multi-system organ failure, and even death.
 Medical abortions — performed by popping a set of pills — might seem safer comparatively, but without a medical practitioner to assess if is allergic to the pills, or has an ectopic pregnancy, it can lead to complications too.

 Thankfully, there is a way to avoid endangering people’s health thus.
-It’s a rather simple one too: moving on from movies that treat abortion as “murder” and hail women for steering away from it, rather than respecting their choices pertaining to their own bodies.
+It’s a rather simple one too: moving on from movies that treat abortion as “murder” and hail women for steering away from it, rather than respecting their individual agency.
 Perhaps, then, rather than convincing people otherwise, or downright denying their request for an abortion, doctors will guide people through the process safely.
 And, maybe, instead of wondering “Log kya kahenge?”
 (What will people say?), pregnant people can approach abortion clinics with the nonchalance one would otherwise associate with procedures as routine as a blood test.
 In case complications arise, they probably wouldn’t hesitate to tell their families either.

 Granted, that vision is rather utopian.
 Bollywood changing its stance on abortions will, in all probability, not have as big of an impact either.
 Nonetheless, given its extensive base of viewers, it still needs to change due to its ability to mold people’s perceptions.
 Movies may not be able to wave a magic wand and make people pro-abortion, but that doesn’t mean they should continue, unfettered, to manipulate audiences into being anti-abortion.